HumanCellAtlas/dcp-community/charters/UploadService/charter.md

 The Upload Service enables fast, cost-effective upload, staging, and validation of data submitted to the Human Cell Atlas (HCA) Data Coordination Platform (DCP) from across the world.

 ## Objectives
-1. Enable submitters to upload files quickly and cost-effectively to temporary *staging areas* for subsequent submission to the Data Storage Service (DSS)
+1. Enable submitters to upload files quickly and cost-effectively to temporary *upload areas* for subsequent submission to the Data Storage Service (DSS)
 1. Provide tools a command line interface (CLI) and APIs to upload files to staging areas
-1. Provide DCP developers the ability to validate files loaded into staging areas with user-defined validation jobs
+1. Provide a framework for validating files loaded into staging areas with user-defined validation jobs

 ## In-scope
-* Provide staging areas that enable fast and cost-effective data transfer between:
-    * The DCP Ingestion UI workflow and the DSS
+* Provide upload areas that enables data file upload and release to the DSS upon completion of:
-    * The DCP Ingestion *data wrangler* workflow and the DSS
+    * Ingestion workflows
-    * The DCP Secondary Analysis Service and the DSS
+    * Secondary Analysis Service workflows via an Ingestion workflow
 * Provide APIs for interacting with the upload service
     * Functionality for other DCP modules (primarily the DCP Ingestion Infrastructure)
         * Create and delete staging areas